AlexandraAurora/Diary/README.md

 2. Install Diary

 ## Compiling
-  - Depends on libGCUniversal & libPDDokdo
+  - Depends on libGCUniversal, libPDDokdo and libKitten
   - You may want to edit the `Makefiles` to suit your theos installation

 ## Note